anggaaryas/storyScript/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-Make sure use Windows Operating System to compile the project.
-Linux support will be coming soon.

 How to compile:

 ```